At least 1 wounded in Portland hospital shooting, gunman at large

 A nearby Fred Meyer grocery store was evacuated and searched as well, but the suspect was not located inside, he disclosed.

-There was no word on a possible motive in the shooting, and no details were provided on the circumstances which lead up to it.
+There was no word on a possible motive in the shooting, and no details were provided on the circumstances which led up to it.

 A shelter in place order remained in effect for the hospital, Allen said, with the situation "considered an active tactical incident."